 Getting to, From, and Around Brooklyn, NY

 New York City routinely ranks at the top of Walk Score’s list of transit-friendly cities, and for good reason.
-The extensive (though frustrating) subway system, bus network, and hubs for out-of-state and suburban commuter rails allow for tens of millions of workers to navigate the city.
+The extensive—though sometimes frustrating—subway system, bus network, and hubs for out-of-state and suburban commuter rails allow for tens of millions of workers to navigate the city.
 For businesses concerned with long commute times, Downtown Brooklyn and DUMBO are the best options for local and suburban employees.

 The past 15 years have brought significant improvements to the city’s bicycling infrastructure.
 Previously, bike lanes were rare, and those that did exist were often used as double parking spots for vehicles.
 Today, more than half a million New Yorkers commute by bike.
 The city has more than 1,000 miles of routes, and the Department of Transportation plans to add 50 miles each year, 10 miles of which will be protected lanes.

 Brooklyn is more driver-friendly than Manhattan, but we wouldn’t recommend getting into a car unless you need to.
-According to the INRIX Global Traffic Scorecard, New York is the third most congested city in the world, with drivers spending on average 91 hours per year in traffic!
-Four of the 10 worst highway corridors are in NYC, including Brooklyn’s Belt Parkway East, from Exit 3 to Exit 17.
+According to the INRIX Global Traffic Scorecard, New York is the third most congested city in the world, and drivers spend on average 91 hours per year stuck in traffic!